Cyberattack statistics 2025

 Cyberattacks by industry

 Some industries are more vulnerable to cyberattacks than others, simply due to the nature of their business.
-While any industry could be subject to a data breach, those most at risk are businesses that are closely involved with people’s daily lives.
+Any industry can be affected by a data breach.
+However, businesses closely tied to people’s daily lives are at the highest risk.

 Companies that hold sensitive data or personally identifiable information are common targets for hackers.
 Types of businesses or organizations that are most vulnerable to cyberattacks include: